Shop now & save up to 80% on medication

 Share Post:

-This guide explains how pens and syringes work, where errors happen, and what to ask your clinician or pharmacist.
-It uses both clinical terms and plain-language steps.
-It does not replace the instructions for use that come with your device.
+This article explains the practical differences, where dosing errors happen, and what to review with your clinician or pharmacist.
+It uses clinical terms and plain-language steps, but it does not replace the instructions for use that come with your insulin or device.

 Key Takeaways

-• Pens dial a dose; syringes draw it from a vial.
+• Pens dial units; syringes measure from a vial.

-Both tools deliver insulin into subcutaneous tissue (the fat layer under skin).
-The difference is how you measure the dose.
-With a pen, you attach a pen needle, “dial” a number, and press an injection button.
-With a syringe, you insert the needle into a vial and draw up insulin to a line on the barrel.
+Both methods deliver insulin into subcutaneous tissue, which is the fatty layer under the skin.
+The main difference is how you prepare and measure the dose.
+With a pen, you attach a pen needle, prime when directed, dial the dose, inject, and hold the button long enough for delivery.
+With a vial and syringe, you draw insulin through the needle into the syringe barrel, remove air bubbles as taught, and inject the measured amount.

 Practical factorInsulin penVial and syringe